7614/7614.github.io/batteries.md

 # Batteries

 12V, 18 Amp-Hour capacity.
-Don't put your tounge on the terminals.
+Don't put your tongue on the terminals.

 * At *least* four for a season
 * Fresh batteries every year